The pandemic is driving a digital-first mindset around financial services

 The survey revealed that consumer patience with account applications varied according to product.
-Malaysians had the highest expectations for completing applications in 10 questions or less, for Buy Now Pay Later products (67 percent), savings accounts (67 percent) and transaction accounts (62 percent).
+Filipinos had the highest expectations for completing applications in 10 questions or less, for Buy Now Pay Later products (65 percent), savings accounts (62 percent) and transaction accounts (60 percent).

 Interestingly this expectation was significantly higher than other countries in the survey.
 For instance, just 41 percent of UK consumers and 51 percent of Australian consumers expected to answer 10 questions or less when opening a transaction account.

-Overall Malaysian consumers want digital experiences that reduce friction and inconvenience.
-They expect their main bank to know them, 72 percent want to prove their identity online and 30 percent of Malaysians say that financial institutions ask too many questions.
+Overall Filipino consumers want digital experiences that reduce friction and inconvenience.
+They expect their main bank to know them, 69 percent want to prove their identity online and 26 percent of Filipinos say that financial institutions ask too many questions.

 “Where there is friction there is opportunity, as the quote goes,” said Sharma.
 “Either you solve it for your customers today, or a competitor will do it tomorrow.
 Consumers want banks to find answers to application questions through technology approaches such as improved identity checks, transaction history analysis, open banking and government databases.”